es-kumagai/ESNotification/README.md

 ### Named Notification (includes NSNotification)

-You can observer a Named Notification (includes Legacy NSNotification) using `observeNotificationNamed:handler` method defined in `NotificationObserveable` protocol.
+You can observer a Named Notification (includes Legacy NSNotification) using `observeNotificationNamed:handler` method defined in `NotificationObservable` protocol.

 ```swift
 self.observeNotificationNamed(NSApplicationWillTerminateNotification) { [unowned self] notification in